 BacMet is maintained at the University of Gothenburg, Sweden.
-Please contact Joakim Larsson for more information.
+Please contact prof Joakim Larsson for more information.

 This section is divided into

 Antibacterial biocides and metals have the potential to select for antibiotic resistant bacteria through co- and cross-resistance mechanisms.
 Understanding the importance of biocides and metals in this process requires information about the involved genes and their DNA and protein sequences.
 Therefore, to facilitate the research on co-selection, we have developed BacMet, a database of biocide and metal resistance genes with highly reliable content.
 In BacMet version 1.0, there were 470 resistance genes in the experimentally confirmed database whereas the predicted database had 25,477 resistance genes.
-Currently, in BacMet version 1.1, the experimentally confirmed database contains 704 resistance genes, whereas the predicted database contains 40,556 resistance genes.
+In BacMet version 1.1, the experimentally confirmed database contained 704 resistance genes, whereas the predicted database contained 40,556 resistance genes.
+Currently, in BacMet version 2, the experimentally confirmed database contains 753 resistance genes, while the predicted database contains 155,512 genes.
+The much bigger increase in the predicted database is largely a consequence of the rapidly increasing number of reported bacterial genes in public databases.

-This version of BacMet database was last updated on January 18, 2014.
-The database is updated regularly through formalized literature searches, invitations to leading experts and through reviewed user-suggestions.
+This version (version 2) of BacMet database was last updated on December 9, 2017.
+The database is updated occasionally through formalized literature searches, invitations to leading experts and through reviewed user-suggestions.

 An extensive review of the scientific literatures related to biocide- and metal-resistance is the foundation of BacMet.
 A gene has been considered